-The editor has tendered his resignation as editor of the NL&J. The former editor Bill Read has kindly agreed to oversee the publication of NL&J 254.
+The editor has tendered his resignation as editor of the NL&J. The former editor Bill Read has kindly overseen the publication of NL&J 254.

 The Association is therefore seeking a new editor to take on the job as soon as possible, interested members please contact the Chairman.